robert-clayton/cryptwatcher/README.md

 # cryptwatcher
-Monorepo for a crypto predictor web app stack
+Monorepo for the CryptWatcher project.

 ## Goal